 Salt does really round out the flavour of this garlic infused ghee, though, so I highly recommend adding some to taste before you pop it into the fridge.

-What about the 0.1% liquid?
+What about the 0.1% of liquid potentially remaining in the ghee?
 What does that mean for the fructans?

 There is potential for 0.1% liquid in your ghee, which the fructans can adhere to.
 So yes, there is a very small risk of a tiny bit of fructan in garlic ghee.
 I can taste garlic in anything and I don’t react to this ghee.
 If you feel uncomfortable though, try making the garlic oil instead.
 It’s not quite the same, but it is a good stand in and more flavoursome than store bought.

-Do I have to make my own ghee?
+Do I need to make my own ghee?

 No!
 You can use store bought, if you prefer.
 I find that ghee is way more expensive when you buy it as opposed to making it yourself, though.
 It’s too easy to make to justify how much they charge for it at the shops.